fivequarters/fusebit.io/README.md

 post_date_in_url: boolean | When setting this prop you can define if you want a date path in your url or not.
 If omitted defaults to `false`.

 post_og_image: string | Could be `hero`, `site` or a custom url. `hero` will set the hero image of the post. `site` will set the default og image of the marketing site.
 If this prop is omitted it'll default to `hero`.

+posts_related: string[] | A URL slugs list of the related posts.
+If ommited, the most recent posts will be displayed by default.
+It works with 1, 2 or a maximum of 3 values on the array.
 ---
 ```